The Top 10 Things I learned In My First 30 Years Of Life: #5 - 1

 II Timothy 3:12 says, “Indeed, all who desire to live a godly life in Christ Jesus will be persecuted…”

 It is not for the faint of heart.
-Yes, it is hard and always seems unfair, but your life is a “vapor” (James 4:14) and we will not be here much longer.
+Yes, it is hard and always seems unfair, but your life is a “vapor” (James 4:14), and we will not be here much longer.
 Press on!
-Taker ownership of what you believe.
+Take ownership of what you believe.
 Serve the Lord on the good days and bad.
 And know this, that eternity with Jesus Christ awaits us and if “God is for us, who can be against us?”

-My last and greatest lesson I have learned in my first 30 years of life is this…Jesus Christ is “the way, the truth, and the life…” He is the only thing that can truly fill and satisfy my heart.
+The last and greatest lesson I have learned in my first 30 years of life is this…Jesus Christ is “the way, the truth, and the life…” He is the only thing that can truly fill and satisfy my heart.
 He is the only one Who can bring true joy and satisfaction.
-I believe that with all my heart, therefore since that is what I believe, I must act upon which I stand…in Christ alone!
+I believe that with all my heart; therefore since that is what I believe, I must act upon which I stand…in Christ alone!

 P.s.
 I thought I was going to be stranded in the airport and all alone but God answered prayers...and some how, some way...I made it home safely...